 Thrombolysis is a catheter-based treatment that removes abnormal blood clots that restrict blood flow.
 Thrombolytic therapy dissolves blood clots using medication given directly into the clot through a catheter.
 Mechanical thrombolysis breaks up a blood clot using various mechanical devices.
 An interventional radiologist can use either of these methods to dissolve and remove blood clots.

-Structural Problem Procedures
+Structural Heart Problem Procedures

 For structural problems of the heart, the following catheterization procedures may be used.